Cetis/hear/HEAR_1.1_Specification.md

+Guidelines  *This section is not normative*

-Guidelines **result:** Required in an exit HEAR, at least one per assessment.
+**result:** Required in an exit HEAR, at least one per assessment.

+**title**: the intention of this element is to hold the local name that the institution gives to this assessment.
+This is needed to help students to recognise and make sense of the HEAR assessment information.

+**gradingScheme**: where there is a URI identifying the calculation scheme for any specific result, that should be placed in the @calculationSchemeRef attribute of the result element, rather than here.

+Examples:
+* from Gradintel:

+    &lt;assessment&gt;
+        &lt;dc:title&gt;First Degree with Honours&lt;/dc:title&gt;
+        &lt;assessmentType&gt;Overall&lt;/assessmentType&gt;
+        &lt;result resultType="Classification" calculationSchemeRef="https://gradintel.com/calculationScheme/class_scheme_1v1.2"&gt;Second Class Honours (Upper Division)&lt;/result&gt;
+        &lt;result resultType="GPA" calculationSchemeRef="https://gradintel.com/calculationScheme/gpa_scheme_1v1.1"&gt;3.14&lt;/result&gt;
+        &lt;gradingScheme&gt;(the explanation of the grading Scheme............)&lt;/gradingScheme&gt;
+    &lt;/assessment&gt;